 Monero is a secure, untraceable cryptocurrency that’s popped up on the radar of savvy investors recently.
-This guide will show you how to buy and trade Monero in 2020.
+This guide will show you how to buy Monero and the best way to trade it in 2020.

 Where to buy Monero

-Read on to find out more about Monero and how it works, or skip ahead to our step-by-step buyers guide if you’re ready to invest.
+Read on to find out more about XMR and how it works, or skip ahead to our step-by-step buyers guide if you’re ready to buy Monero.

 What is Monero?